-Starting end of 2021, Maastricht University has introduced three mandatory online modules for all PhD candidates.
+Maastricht University offers three mandatory online modules for all PhD candidates.
 Because of the basic nature of the training courses, PhD candidates are advised to complete these online courses in the first year of their PhD trajectory.
 The three courses consist of modules and cover the following themes:

 - 1. Research Ethics & Integrity (1 module) - 2.
-Open Science (4 modules: Open Science, Open Access, Open Access Publishing, and Research Data Management) - 3.
-Impact and Science Communication (3 modules: Impact, Science Communication, and Online Presence)
+Open Science (4 modules: Introduction to Open Science, Introduction to Open Access Publishing, Research Data Management & FAIR Basics, Open Access Publishing) - 3.
+Science Communication (3 modules: Impact, Science Communication, Developing and Managing your Online Presence)